Live show air date: April 16, 2020

 - Evernote Quick Reference Guide, by Lisa Louise Cooke.
 Available at Genealogy Gems Store.

-In Episode 5 of Elevenses with Lisa we will cover the final part of How Alice the Genealogist Avoids Falling Down the Rabbit Hole.
+In Episode 5 of Elevenses with Lisa we cover the final part of How Alice the Genealogist Avoids Falling Down the Rabbit Hole.
 This section will cover tips for staying organized while researching on your computer.
-Click here to set your reminder to watch the live show.

 Please leave your comments and questions below.
 Thanks for joining me for Elevenses with Lisa!